MinervaRose/MinervaRose.github.io/docs/_posts/2022-08-07-chevalier-new-designs.markdown

 **Joseph Bologne, Chevalier de Saint-Georges**, was a [composer](https://www.wikiwand.com/en/Chevalier_de_Saint-Georges), son of a slave and a French plantation owner.
 He rose to the heights of French society.

-Tes Grands Auteurs En Petits Morceaux, French educational YouTuber, made a short educational [Youtube video](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwi8s8j1wIX0AhUNac0KHd-PD6wQtwJ6BAgGEAM&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DP4eKVZPXsac&usg=AOvVaw1wdx_byv5Yk_LDwIf_QKrv) to introduce the life of the French prodigy.
+To know more about his life, watch this amazing video in English with our beautiful digial art, fun animations, special affects and superb music [Youtube video](https://youtu.be/v7LXX57swb0).
 Feel free to turn on the subtitles in the language of your choice.

 *We could not find any Joseph Bologne T-shirts so we made our own!*